zzeroo/xMZ-Mod-Touch-Image/README.md

 ### 02.build_development_files.sh

 This script must be called into the development systemd-nspawn container.
+The debian OS must be jessie.
-It builds needed tools (sunxi) and the linux kernel.
+It builds needed tools (sunxi), the linux kernel and the xMZ-Mod-Touch-GUI.
 Afterwards this files are packed into an tar archive.

 ### 03.setup_production_container.sh